mafortin/GOUHFI/README.md

 | `--input`  | Path to the directory containing the input image(s) to be segmented. |
 | `--output` | Folder where the segmentations will be saved. |

-This command runs the model on your input image and saves the output segmentation mask to the specified folder.
+- This command runs the model on your input image(s) and saves the corresponding output segmentations/label maps to the specified folder.
+- Moreover, this command **needs** to be performed inside your newly created virtual python environment (see step 0 from [go to instllation](#installation)).

 ---